 Extend your customer reach and attract new customers

-Building retailer relationships lets you gain access to new markets in only a fraction of the time and the cost involved with setting up your own direct sales team.
+Building retail partnerships lets you gain access to new markets in only a fraction of the time and the cost involved with setting up your own direct sales team.
 Online retailers like Amazon and Flipkart have a significant customer reach thus, the ease of entry into new markets is high.
 In addition, selling on a respectable marketing place also helps build trust and credibility around your product.

-Take advantage of customer reviews
+Take advantage of customer reviews with retail partnerships

 According to recent statistics, 90% of consumers read online reviews, and 88% of them trust online reviews when considering a brand.
 Some customer reviews carry more clout than others.
 Take Amazon for example.
 According to Market Track, half of all shoppers say they rely primarily on Amazon for reviews.
 Almost a quarter check Amazon even when they’re physically standing inside a store.
 “They can be in Best Buy or Home Depot, but they go on their phones to check Amazon reviews,” says Greg Perry of One Click Retail, an eCommerce data company.

 By listing your products on other retailer sites, you can take advantage of the trust and credibility afforded these retailer’s reviews.